Ruby (Egyptian singer): Acting career

 Ruby's debut in Egyptian cinema was in 2000 and has 25 films in the Egyptian film Film Saqafi (Cultural Film).
 In 2019, she participated in two Egyptian films including Hamlet Pheroun and The Treasure 2.
 Ruby's last artistic work is The Treasure 2 (Al Kanz 2).
+Ruby had a prominent role in the viral 2020 advertisement for Edita's Molto croissants.